replaysMike/AnyBitStream/README.md

 ## Description

 AnyBitStream is an efficient stream based class for working with data at the bit level.
-It supports non-standard numeric types such as Int2-Int7, Int12/24/48 and is perfect for network protocols.
+It supports non-standard numeric types such as `Int2` to `Int10`, `Int12,Int24,Int48` and is perfect for working with network protocols (`Exp-Golomb` encoded integers) or general bit-packing operations.

 ## Installation
 Install AnyBitStream from the Package Manager Console: